 Diana was a Greenliving Writer for Care2’s over 51 million members and has written for a number of local publications (The Edmontonian, Edmonton and Calgary Seniors Newspaper and the Edmonton Woman).

 She turned a debilitating health crisis (My Fibromyalgia Story) into a passion for helping others with healthy, sugar-free, gluten-free, eating and cooking.
-Being very ill for 17 years had me the health nut investigating everything I could to help me heal.
+Being very ill for 17 years had her the health nut investigating everything she could to help herself heal.

 After testing and researching every possible healthy therapy on her delicate system she has developed simple powerful principles which she shares in her recent e-books.

 “My passion is to help everyone, young and old get real food into their bodies.
 Out with the Junk Food and in with the Real Food!